aplteam/MarkAPL/Files/MarkAPL.md

 Bookmark links are defined by a leading `#`.
 This character tells that the link points to somewhere in the same document.

-The text of a bookmark link must be compiled of one or more of `⎕D,⎕A,Lowercase ⎕A`: All digits, all letters of the ASCII characters set, lowercase or uppercase.
+The text of a bookmark link must be compiled of one or more of `⎕D,⎕A,⎕C ⎕A`: All digits and all letters of the ASCII characters set, lowercase or uppercase.

 Notes:

 * In HTML5 an ID may start with a digit.
 This is the default in `MarkAPL` as well.
 However, you can change this by setting [bookmarkMayStartWithDigit](#) to 0.
-* Strictly speaking URLs are case sensitive, and a bookmarks are just that: a URL.
+* Strictly speaking URLs are case sensitive, and bookmarks are just that: URLs.

-  Because some big shots (among them [MkDocs](https://www.mkdocs.org/ "Link to the MkDocs website") convert internal URLs into lowercase.
+  Because some big shots (among them [MkDocs](https://www.mkdocs.org/ "Link to the MkDocs website")) convert internal URLs into lowercase, `MarkAPL` does the same.
 This affects both "href" and "id" but not "data-id".
 External links are not affected.

   You can switch this off with the parameter `lowercaseID`.